Mentor Training Curriculum

 Robin DiAngelo, PhD

-Robin DiAngelo, a leading scholar in Whiteness Studies, coined the term White Fragility in 2011, sparking global discussions on race.
-A bestselling author and racial equity educator, she works with organizations to address systemic racism.
+Robin DiAngelo (she/her) is a leading scholar in Whiteness Studies, coined the term White Fragility in 2011, sparking global discussions on race.
+She is a bestselling author and racial equity educator and works with organizations to address systemic racism.
 Her research and consulting challenge white people to confront racial bias and engage in meaningful anti-racist work.